"Inside each of us is a natural-born storyteller, waiting to be released."

-I have also added the video of a television program that I worked on about the Princess Louise's time on the fabled Grand Cascapedia River in my hometown.
+I have also added the television documentary that I worked on about Princess Louise's time on the fabled Grand Cascapedia River in my hometown.
 You can find it at the bottom of this page.

 The question is, what is it that you want to do from now till the time that your own story ends here on earth?
 Don't waste anymore any more of your life waiting for someone else to give you permission to do what you really want to do, because you will never get it.
 Don't waste time filling your life with excuses and distractions because you are too afraid to try.
 Don't worry about failure or being judged because of it.
 Do that one thing that you have been wanting to do for so long but were too afraid to try.
 Find a way to follow your some of your dreams that may seem impossible to achieve.
-There is a way to create a better life for yourself and this is the perfect time to give yourself The Gift of Retelling Your Story to help you do it.
+There is a way to create a better life for yourself and this is actually the perfect time to give yourself The Gift of Retelling Your Story to help you do it.

 The future belongs to a different kind of person with a